Skip to main content

 How does the Nordic Swan Ecolabel contribute?

-• Prohibiting or restricting PVC in many Nordic Swan Ecolabel product groups because of its health and environmental issues.
+• Prohibiting or restricting PVC in many Nordic Swan Ecolabel product groups due to health and environmental concerns.

-• Prohibiting PVC in products with short lifespan like packaging because today’s waste handling systems for these products do not sort the PVC for material recycling.
+• Prohibiting PVC in products with a short lifespan, such as packaging, as current waste management systems do not sort PVC for material recycling.

 Environmental background

-Globally, there are three different cell techniques (mercury, diaphragm and membrane) used in the production of chlorine gas for PVC production.
-Those may give rise to emissions of halogenated compounds and other substances like sulphate, sulphite and heavy metals to air and wastewater.
+Globally, three different cell technologies (mercury, diaphragm, and membrane) are used in the production of chlorine gas for PVC production.
+These technologies may give rise to emissions of halogenated compounds and other substances, such as sulphates, sulphites, and heavy metals, to air and wastewater.

-• The mercury cell technique (still used in some plants outside Europe) is a significant source of environmental pollution, and mercury can be contaminating air, water and waste.
+• The mercury cell technology (still used in some plants outside Europe) is a significant source of environmental pollution, as mercury can contaminate air, water, and waste.

-• For plants using the diaphragm method, there can be emissions of asbestos to the surroundings, but also a potential workspace problem.
+• For plants using the diaphragm method, emissions of asbestos to the surrounding environment may occur, and there may also be occupational exposure risks.

-• For the membrane method, there is emissions of polyfluoroalkyl substances (PFAS).
+• For the membrane method, there may be emissions of poly- and perfluoroalkyl substances (PFAS).

-The industry has moved to replacing hazardous low-molecular-phthalates (such as DEHP) with high-molecular phthalates such as DINP and DIDP or other plasticisers.
-These substances are not substances of very high concern under REACH, neither are they subject to restricted use by certain European Commission regulations, regarding children’s toys and feeding equipment.
+The industry has moved towards replacing hazardous low-molecular-weight phthalates (such as DEHP) with high-molecular-weight phthalates, such as DINP and DIDP, or other plasticisers.
+These substances are not classified as substances of very high concern under REACH; however, they are subject to use restrictions under certain European Commission regulations, particularly with regard to children’s toys and childcare articles.

 References to the text -->